mu-semtech/mu-identifier/README.md

 ### Special headers

+#### Passes `Mu-Session-Id` to backend

+The identifier generates a unique URI for each Browser Agent.
+It passes this session identifier via the `Mu-Session-Id` to the backend.
+The microservices in the backend can use the value passed in the header to attach data to the user's session in the store.

 #### Received `Mu-Auth-Allowed-Groups` from backend

 The last received `Mu-Auth-Allowed-Groups` is considered to contain the current access rights of the user.
 A backend putting `Clear` in these access rights requests the rights to be cleared, and no `Mu-Auth-Allowed-Groups` to be supplied to the backend in the subsequent request, effectively causing a recalculation of the `Mu-Auth-Allowed-Groups` by the backend.